AdobeDocs/analytics.en/help/components/segmentation/seg-transition.md

 **Can I manage all Analytics segments in the Segment Manager?**

-Yes, all segments can be managed in the Segment Manager in Analysis Workspace, Reports & Analytics and Ad Hoc Analysis.
+Yes, all segments can be managed in the Segment Manager.
 Segment Manager displays segments that are visible to the owner (user who created the segment), shared users, and admin users.
 The segment selector displays segments that are owned by and shared with the user.

 Admins can see all segments within the Analysis Workspace and [!DNL Reports & Analytics] user interfaces.

-Ad Hoc Analysis and Report Builder display only segments built by you or segments that have been shared specifically with you.
+Report Builder displays only segments built by you or segments that have been shared specifically with you.

 **Why can't I delete this segment?**